akshaykadambatt/portfolio/posts/ktab-manager.md

 <div class="center" markdown="1">

-![The home view of ktab manager.](https://i.imgur.com/Pr5DTFx.png)
+![The home view of ktab manager.](https://i.imgur.com/Pr5DTFx.png) The home view of ktab manager
-![An open item within a collection.](https://i.imgur.com/m0KMEo3.png) {<video src='https://i.imgur.com/rSCd2E1.mp4' autoplay loop></video>}
+![An open item within a collection.](https://i.imgur.com/m0KMEo3.png) An open item within a collection
+{<video src='https://i.imgur.com/rSCd2E1.mp4' autoplay loop></video>}
+Ordering a set of collections
-![An open link within a collection with its settings expanded.](https://i.imgur.com/KfaYamV.png)
+![An open link within a collection with its settings expanded.](https://i.imgur.com/KfaYamV.png) An open link within a collection with its settings expanded

-![Modal for adding organizations, collections, and items.](https://i.imgur.com/D0TvVy8.png)
+![Modal for adding organizations, collections, and items.](https://i.imgur.com/D0TvVy8.png) Modal for adding organizations, collections, and items

 ![Trash modal where items, collections, organizatoins can be restored to the dashboard.](https://i.imgur.com/xao9hYJ.png)
 ![Changing the view of the dashboard.](https://i.imgur.com/Ubi7LKu.png)